brianddk/pyexch/README.md

 pyexch --keystore gnupg_ks.json --auth coinbase.oauth2 --uri https://api.coinbase.com/oauth/authorize
 ```

 This will launch your web-browser and web-server to service the request and store the keys in your keystore.
-You can display the keys on console using `print_keystore` call.
 Note that since this get takes secret params, the `auth_url` is treated special and the parameters are built internally for processing to avoid the need for an encrypted `params.json` file.

+You can display the keys that got updated on console using `print_keystore` call.
+A redaction template can be included in `--params` to mask secrets from getting shown on screen.
+In this workflow, simply seeing that the new oauth store got a auth token and a refresh token is a good indication that the calls worked.
+If you want to see all the secrets, just omit the `--params` field in the call to `print_keystore`

 ```
-pyexch --keystore gnupg_ks.json --call print_keystore
+pyexch --keystore gnupg_ks.json --params redactions.json5 --call print_keystore
 ```

 Note that since OAuth tokens are short lived, you will need to refresh the tokens about every hour.
 To refresh to token post to the `token_url` to get a new token.
 Since this get takes secret params, the `token_url` is treated special and the parameters are built internally for processing to avoid the need for an encrypted `params.json` file.